 Established in 1895 by the Swedish chemist and inventor of dynamite Alfred Bernhard Nobel, the Nobel Prize is an annual award acknowledging outstanding contributions to physics, chemistry, physiology or medicine, literature, and peace.
-Many Harvard faculty have been honored with this prestigious award.
+Currently, 50 Harvard faculty have been honored with this prestigious award while working at Harvard.

 A pioneering theoretical physicist from the dawn of the atomic age, Roy Glauber updated the theory of the nature of light from its origins in the 19th century to include modern quantum principles.
 He helped explain how light can travel in the form of quanta (particles) as well as rays or waves.

 A die-hard Red Sox fan, Dudley Herschbach describes his research by pitching baseball metaphors.
 “Think of a crowd at a baseball game.
 In ordinary chemistry, you have to deal with the whole crowd at once. … In effect, what we’ve done is eavesdrop on conversations between molecules, as if listening to a pair of people in that crowd.”